 - The applicant discusses the research topic, doctoral studies and their completion, funding, as well as other supervisors with the main supervisor.
 The applicant and the supervisors must negotiate and agree on responsibilities and commitment to supervising the student's research project.

 - Each applicant must have a minimum of two supervisors.
-All supervisors must have a doctoral degree and the main supervisor must hold, at the minimum, the qualification of a docent or have a corresponding scientific qualification.
-At least one of the supervisors must be employed by the Faculty of Health Sciences of the University of Eastern Finland.
+At least two supervisors are appointed for postgraduate student.
+One of whom is the main supervisor and at least one of whom is a university staff member.
+All supervisors must hold a doctoral degree.
+The main supervisor must hold, at the minimum, the qualification of a docent or have a corresponding scientific qualification.
+If the main supervisor is not a university staff member, one supervisor being university staff member must hold, at the minimum, the qualification of a docent or have a corresponding scientific qualification.
 All supervisors must give their written consent on the research plan.

 - In the Doctoral Programme in Molecular Medicine, the applicant needs to have a named thesis follow-up group.
 The group consists of at least two experts, whose task is to follow the progress of the thesis project.
 The members need to have at least a doctoral degree and expertise in a suitable field of science.
-The members need to be independent (for example, no relatives, close colleagues, or friends) from the thesis supervisor (joint on-going or applied research projects or shared grants or recent joint publications) and the doctoral researcher, in order to be able to provide critical comments on the project and its progress and to be able to support the doctoral researcher if conflicts arise.
+The members need to be independent from the thesis supervisor, in order to be able to provide critical comments on the project and its progress and to be able to support the doctoral researcher if conflicts arise.
 It is recommended that at least one of the members is not from University of Eastern Finland.
 The thesis follow-up group members can be from Finnish or international universities, research organizations, hospitals etc. If both or all members are from University of Eastern Finland, at least one member shall be from different department or unit than the applicant and supervisors.
 The group members are nominated on the application form and in the research plan.

 - The applicant draws up a research plan, which consists of a cover page + four pages (incl. references).
 Supervisor signatures (consent) must be added to the cover page.
 Please, see further instructions in ‘Research plan’.